School Self Evaluation

 We have identified our first focus which will be based on the use of “learning intentions/success criteria” in the classroom.

-The TL21 team has been meeting regularly in school and monthly in Kilkenny Ed.
-Centre to progress this.
+The TL21 team has been meeting regularly in school and monthly in Kilkenny Education Centre to progress this.

 A second year survey has been completed in November 2017 to get student feedback on the use of learning outcomes in the classroom.
 The results of the surveyr can be viewed by clicking on the following link